+E.3 Encourage Renewable Energy Use in Energy-Intensive Commercial Buildings

-E.3: Incentivize Renewable Energy Use in Energy-Intensive Commercial Buildings
+Action Title E.3: Encourage Renewable Energy Use in Energy-Intensive Commercial Buildings

+Action Description Encourage the use of renewable energy in energy-intensive commercial buildings through a voluntary reporting program or expedited permitting.
+As commercial building electricity use is forecast to generate roughly 28% of county-wide emissions by 2030, encouraging emissions reductions in this sector is crucial toward meeting the 2030 GHG reduction target.

+Related County Goal(s) Reduce GHG emissions county-wide to 50% below baseline 2005 levels by 2030 Source 100% of county-wide electricity from renewable sources by 2035

+Climate Action Topic Electricity

+GHG Reduction Potential/ Climate Hazard High

+Development Services

+Lead Department(s) Planning Office

+Economic Development

-Action Title E.3: Incentivize Renewable Energy Use in Energy-Intensive Commercial Buildings Incentivize the use of renewable energy in energy-intensive commercial buildings through a voluntary reporting program, expedited permitting, or height bonuses.
-As commercial building electricity use is forecast to generate roughly 28% of county-wide emissions by 2030, incentivizing emissions reductions in this sector is crucial toward meeting the 2030 GHG reduction target.
-Related County Goal(s) Reduce GHG emissions county-wide to 50% below baseline 2005 levels by 2030 Source 100% of county-wide electricity from renewable sources by 2035 Climate Action Topic Electricity GHG Reduction Potential High Lead Department Development Services Planning Office Economic Development Supporting Departments/Partners Businesses and Data Centers Implementation Steps Reporting and Transparency Collaborate with data center companies/developers to discuss the following: How local government can help data centers reduce emissions, transition to clean energy sources, and reduce energy use Request disclosure of clean energy generation/purchasing, emissions and offset information, and progress toward any clean energy or emissions goals NOTE: There may be limitations on obtaining energy use and/or equipment information from data centers Develop a voluntary reporting program to communicate data center clean energy development/usage and emissions reduction progress to the public while emphasizing the amount of new clean energy sources added to grid Other Incentives Determine the qualifications for buildings to apply to renewable energy incentive program (e.g., incentive only applies to commercial buildings with a minimum energy use intensity, building must procure a minimum % of renewable energy to attain incentive, etc.) Review the legality of offering incentives to specific commercial building types and excluding other types Evaluate the current number and projected new developments that will use the incentive Use County goals to the percent of qualified developments that will use the incentive Use County goals to determine the incentive type/amount and number of new staff needed to implement incentives Height bonuses where permissible and with proper study on potential community impacts such as: If a height bonus is granted, require a minimum distance from residential communities Streamlined/expedited permitting Office of Sustainability could provide funding to Building Services to expand permitting team, or new funding could be allocated to Building Services to expand permitting team, or new funding could be allocated to Building Services to expand permitting team, or new funding could be allocated to Building Services to exp
+Supporting Departments/Partners Businesses and Data Centers

+eporting and Transparency Collaborate with data center companies/developers to discuss the following: How local government can help data centers reduce emissions, transition to clean energy sources, and reduce energy use Request disclosure of clean energy generation/purchasing, emissions and offset information, and progress toward any clean energy or emissions goals NOTE: There may be limitations on obtaining energy use and/or equipment information from data centers Develop a voluntary reporting program to communicate data center clean energy development/usage and emissions reduction progress to the public while emphasizing the amount of new clean energy sources added to grid ther Incentives Determine the qualifications for buildings to apply to renewable energy incentive program (e.g., incentive only applies to commercial buildings with a minimum energy use intensity, building must procure a minimum % of renewable energy to attain incentive, etc.) Review the legality of offering incentives to specific commercial building type and excluding other types Evaluate the current number and projected new development of the qualified buildings in the county Develop County goals on the percent of qualified developments that will use the incentive Use County goals to determine the incentive type/amount and number of new staff needed to implement incentives Evaluate the feasibility and effectiveness of different incentives for renewable energy use for commercial developments Streamlined/expedited permitting Office of Sustainability could provide funding to Building Services to expand permitting team, or new funding could be allocated to Building Services team NOTE: Data centers are already granted expedited plan reviews/ inspections by County as they are targeted industry/priority development DTAL: \$1M-\$10M rst Year Budget Requests No additional first year costs (internal staff time) Ongoing Cost Considerations Costs dependent on incentive pursued and if new staff are needed

-Potential County Action TOTAL: \$1M-\$10M Cost Range (2025-2030) First Year Budget Requests No additional first year costs (internal staff time) Ongoing Cost Considerations: Costs dependent on incentive pursued and if ne ew staff are needed Performance Indicators Output Indicators Outcome Indicators % of data centers disclosing energy or emissions information Commercial energy use % of qualified developments using incentive (either square footage or # of developments) Commercial emissions kWh of renewable energy purchased due to incentive
+Output Indicators Performance Indicators % of data centers disclosing energy or emissions information % of qualified developments using incentive (either square footage or # of developments) Outcome Indicators Commercial energy use Commercial emissions kWh of renewable energy purchased due to incentive

-E.4: Promote Existing Green Power Products
+E.4 Promote Existing Green Power Products